donok1/covid-19/words/words.md

 ###Scenario 1 : Aplatir la courbe / Immunité collective

 La stratégie « Aplatir la courbe » a été promue par tous les organismes de santé publique, pendant que le plan de base « d'immunité collective » du Royaume Uni était universellement décrié.
-Ces deux plans *le même objectif*.
+Ces deux plans ont *le même objectif*.
 Le Royaume Uni a juste mal communiqué le sien.[^yong]

 [^yong]: « He says that the actual goal is the same as that of other countries: flatten the curve by staggering the onset of infections.
 As a consequence, the nation may achieve herd immunity; it’s a side effect, not an aim. [...]
 The government’s actual coronavirus action plan, available online, doesn’t mention herd immunity at all. »